 Holiday Movies from Around the World

 Rare Exports: A Christmas Tale

-In the tradition of so-bad-they’re-good horror Christmas movies (a la Silent Night, Deadly Night) Rare Exports: A Christmas Tale serves up a few scares involving a not so jolly old St. Nick.
+In the tradition of so-bad-they’re-good Christmas horror movies, Rare Exports: A Christmas Tale weaves the scares with the dark comedy to offer an antidote to all of the Elf-on-repeat holiday viewing traditions.
 This Finnish flick from 2010 begins with a team of archaeologists in Lapland trying to dig up Joulupukki, a pagan figure considered an early form of our modern Santa Claus (the name literally means “Yule goat”).
 When one boy unintentionally traps a strange, naked old man and the village children start to go missing, it’s pretty clear they’ve unleashed an ancient force somehow connected to the legend of Santa, but with a much darker purpose.
-What follows is a perfect blend of horror and dark comedy that includes zombie elves, zombie reindeer, and a new take on the classic tale of Kris Kringle.
+What follows is wild mix of zombie elves, zombie reindeer, and a very unexpected take on the classic talhue of Kris Kringle.

+Holiday Movies from Around the World